 On October 11-13, 2016, in Tunis, CLDP - in close cooperation with Tunisia's National Agency for the Promotion of Scientific Research - led a Workshop on Promoting Innovation Ecosystems through Technology Transfer in Tunisia.
 Participants included government officials, representatives from universities and research institutions, university students, attorneys, and private-sector representatives from across Tunisia.
 It was led by local experts as well as American expert-advisors from Louisiana State University and USPTO as an exchange of best practices.
-The workshop is a part of CLDP's continued programming in Tunisia to encourage the commercialization of the results of research, and thus contribute toward the development of companies and jobs in the country.
-This program is funded through the U.S. Department of State's Middle East Partnership Initiative (MEPI).
+The workshop is a part of CLDP's continued programming in Tunisia to encourage the commercialization of the results of research, and thus contribute toward the development of State's Middle East Partnership Initiative (MEPI).